ronospace/Flow-Ai/APP_STORE_PREPARATION.md

 • Customizable notifications and wellness coaching
 • Privacy-first design with local data processing

-Whether you're tracking your cycle for the first time or seeking advanced health insights, Flow iQ adapts to your needs with cutting-edge AI technology while maintaining the highest standards of privacy and security.
+Whether you're tracking your cycle for the first time or seeking advanced health insights, Flow Ai adapts to your needs with cutting-edge AI technology while maintaining the highest standards of privacy and security.

 Perfect for women seeking intelligent, evidence-based cycle tracking with comprehensive health analytics.